Football is a game of strength. But at the sport’s highest level, athleticism comes in all shapes and sizes.

 “Coming in, I wanted to be the best player I could be,” he told the team’s website in 2020.

-So far, Harris has done just that – earning a first-team All-Pro nod as a rookie, and currently emerging as a dynamic deep threat in Sean Payton’s offense.
+So far, Harty has done just that – earning a first-team All-Pro nod as a rookie, and emerging as a dynamic deep threat on offense.

-Jaret Patterson was a 2-star recruit out of high school, and fought his way to earning a chance in the NFL.
-Since pee-wee football, he has heard doubters at every level.
+Jaret Patterson was a 2-star recruit out of high school and fought his way to earning a chance in the NFL.
+Since pee-wee football, he’s heard doubters at every level.

 “There were always guys who were better than me, faster than me, bigger than me,” Patterson told ESPN ahead of the 2021 NFL Draft.
 “I just used that as fuel, even throughout high school, not being recruited as heavily as I thought I should.”

-The criticism fueled Patterson to three record-shattering seasons at Buffalo – including a 409 yard, eight touchdown performance against Kent State in 2020 – before landing with the Washington Football Team in the NFL.
+The criticism fueled Patterson to three record-shattering seasons at Buffalo – including a 409-yard, eight-touchdown performance against Kent State in 2020 – before landing with the Washington Commanders.

-As an undersized kid, Boston Scott was cut from his middle school football team.
-Although he won statewide honors in high school, Scott didn’t receive much recruiting attention – so he walked on at Lousiana Tech.
+As an undersized kid, Boston Scott got cut from his middle school football team.
+Although he won statewide honors in high school, Scott didn’t receive recruiting attention – so he walked on at Lousiana Tech.

 There, he posted better and better numbers, improving each season.
-While not enough to get him an invite to the NFL Combine, it caught the attention of the New Orleans Saints who selected him 201st overall in 2018.
+While not enough to earn an invite to the NFL Combine, it caught the attention of the New Orleans Saints who selected him 201st overall in 2018.